ABOUT FRIENDS OF HUNTING ISLAND

 Beach Sweeps—Every year, around Earth Day in the spring, in September in the fall, and on an as-needed basis, Friends of Hunting Island partner with other organizations and individuals to sweep the beaches, trails, interior roads, Nature Center, Marsh Boardwalk, and Highway 21 of litter and debris to keep Hunting Island a pristine preserve.

-Social Events—our spring event has a birding theme for 2020, and our fall event is “Turtle Talk and Tapas”—a gathering to recap the turtle season’s accomplishments.
+Social Events—our spring event has various themes, and our fall event is to be determined.
 In the winter there is an annual general meeting to welcome new board members.

 Environmental Work--includes jobs like rebuilding oyster reefs in conjunction with the South Carolina Oyster Restoration and Enhancement; erosion control through beach renourishment, groins and jetties, as well as dune building and dune plantings, and installation of sand fencing.